Emergency Dentist Near You

 Same-Day Appointments

-Our emergency dentist in Winnipeg will do whatever we can to see you on the same day that you have an emergency.
+Our emergency dentist will do their utmost to see you on the same day.
 If not, you will be offered the first possible appointment to provide the assistance you need.
 This may mean the next day, depending on availability.
-While you wait for your appointment, there are some things that you can do to minimize the pain that you are in and could help you to save your tooth.
+While you wait for your appointment, there are some things that you can do to minimize the pain and help you save your tooth.
 The following are tips our emergency dentist near you recommends for different types of dental emergencies:

 Knocked-Out Tooth

-If you suffer a traumatic injury resulting in your tooth is completely knocked out, certain measures can save your tooth.
+If you suffer a traumatic injury resulting in your tooth being completely knocked out, certain measures can save your tooth.

-• Never grab the tooth by the roots, only hold it by its crown.
+• Do not hold the tooth by the roots; only hold it by its crown.

 • If there is any tissue attached to the tooth, don’t remove it as it’s necessary to reattach the tooth.